shubhangimishra25/cryptocurrency-pub-sub/README.md

 I have used volumes and bind-mount concept to persist the data on server-side on logs folder and it connects to my frontend application through port no 80 and it uses authentication before writing on mongo DB
-I have assigned this container to a network that is in the same network as my Mongo DB is henceforth there is no need to use the network you have to run the following command example if you want to create a container on a network
+I have assigned this container to a network that is in the same network as my Mongo DB is henceforth there is no need to use the network
+For the source code live update that is you don’t have to build the restart the container again and again I have added a dependency of nodemon which helps with that you have to run the following command example if you want to create a container on a network
 #### Example
 ``` bash